 Alternatives to UHRS

-The key issue with Mechanical Turk (MTurk) is that applications are often closed, and (as far as we know) it’s rarely possible to sign up from anywhere other than the USA or UK.
-It’s well worth getting set up to secure your access as and when the opportunity presents itself.
+Mechanical Turk (MTurk) has a similar issue in that that applications are sometimes closed from certain countries.
+It’s therefore well worth getting set up to secure your access to these platforms as and when the opportunity presents itself.